 Practical on-site clinical experience is one of the program's many strengths.
 Several thousand patients are treated in the dental clinic yearly.
 These conditions allow students to experience most every conceivable situation in the school clinic that occurs in the private dental office.

-Completers who achieve a "C" or better cumulative GPA, receive an Erwin Technical Center Diploma, an Expanded Functions Certificate for Dental Assistants, and a Dental Radiographer Certificate.
+Completers who achieve a "C" or better cumulative GPA and pass all courses will receive an Erwin Technical Center Diploma, an Expanded Functions Certificate for Dental Assistants, and a Dental Radiographer Certificate.

 Book and Supply Information